manali8785/TestManagement/issues.md

         - url
         - controller
         - templateUrl
-    - Make sure that the controllers are writtend using the app.controller syntax and not directly provided in the state provider syntax (for reasons of testability)
+    - Make sure that the controllers are written using the app.controller syntax and not directly provided in the state provider syntax (for reasons of testability)
  - Work with services for Test backend